Parsidance/Website-Angular-2.0/README.md

-# ParsidanceWebsite
+# Parsidance Website

 ## Development server opstarten

-Run npm-install to install dependencies.
+Run `npm install` to install dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.